JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 ## Guide to Configuring Gradle Plugin Functionality
-This section presents a guided tour of Gradle plugin attributes to achieve commonly desired functionality.
+This section presents a guided tour of Gradle plugin attributes to achieve the commonly desired functionality.

 ### Configuring the Gradle Plugin for Building IntelliJ Platform Plugin Projects
 By default, the Gradle plugin will build a plugin project against the IntelliJ Platform defined by the latest EAP snapshot of the IntelliJ IDEA Community Edition.